hci-a-if-its-2019/assignment-3-dandynaufaldi/README.md

 #### Instruction
 1. Open [**itsdaring.id**](https://itsdaring.id/) then create an account.
 2. After creating account, try to sign in then sign out.
-3. Try to find 1 course from Thechnology category especially about Informatics.
-Then read some of its learning materials.
+3. Try to find 1 course from Mathematics category.
-4. Try to find 2 free course.
-Then, enroll to the courses.
-Then, read some its learning materials.
+4. Try to find the list of free and paid courses.
 ### 3. Transcript
 > Provide a summary of what the participant did and said, and what you did and said.
 > If at some points you have to help the participants, because they cannot figure out what to do,